genevalab/code_profiling/README.md

 ## Profiling runtime by operation
-To investigate the breakdown of runtime for each function we'll use cProfile.
+To investigate the breakdown of runtime for each function, we'll use cProfile.
 The cProfile module is a built-in deterministic profiler used to measure the execution time of Python programs.
 It tracks how many times and how long each function is called, providing detailed statistics about the performance of your code.
 This helps identify bottlenecks and optimize code efficiency.

 Try running cProfile with each function using the command below (and substituting other function names at the end in the place of ```sort_search```).
-This command sorts the output by runtime so scroll up to see the longest running parts.
+This command sorts the output by runtime, so scroll up to see the longest running parts.

 ```python -m cProfile -s tottime search.py sort_search```